thedatahub/Catmandu-AAT/README.md

     <a href="https://travis-ci.org/thedatahub/Catmandu-Store-AAT"><img src="https://travis-ci.org/thedatahub/Catmandu-Store-AAT.svg?branch=master"></a>
 </div>

-Catmandu::Store::AAT - Retrieve items from the AAT
+Catmandu::AAT - Retrieve and search items from the Getty AAT Thesaurus

 # SYNOPSIS

+    # From the command line
     # From the command line
     $ catmandu export AAT --id 300033618 --lang en to YAML
     ---